anttiluode/BrainArchitectureAnalyzer/README.md

 ![image](./image.png)

+EDIT: Added new brain_set_system.py that can also analyze multiple users according to set theory.
+      something GPT 5 suggested.
+It also has Umap and tsne.

 # 🧠 Brain Architecture Analyzer

 This tool visualizes the deep functional architecture of the human brain by analyzing raw EEG data.